xster/flutter-wiki/Hot-Reload.md

 ## Caveats

-Hot reload is a work in progress.
-The following kinds of code changes are hot reloadable:
+Currently the following kinds of code changes are hot reloadable:

 * Classes
   * Adding a method/function